mapa17/mapa17.github.io/_pages/projects.md

 ---
 #layout: page
 permalink: /projects/
-title: "A place for my projects"
+title: "Stuff I was working on"
 excerpt: "All kind of different personal projects"
 #toc: true